Supporting Family Caregivers: 25 Heartwarming Ways You Can Make a Difference

 Listen and Give Space: Provide opportunities for the caregiver to talk, vent, laugh, or express themselves.
 Sometimes, all they need is someone willing to listen without judgment, disbelief, or interjecting “have you tried xxx?”

-Acknowledge Limited Lives, Expansive Minds: Recognize that their lives may feel small and restricted, but their minds, hopes, dreams, and wishes are not.
+Recognize that their lives may feel small and restricted, but their minds, hopes, dreams, and wishes are not.
 Validate their aspirations beyond their caregiving responsibilities.
+If they have an area of expertise that you need assistance with, consider asking if they have time/capacity to help you.
+This helps acknowledge that they are MORE than a caregiver by tapping into their skills, interests, and/or knowledge base.

 Send a Small Gift: Make or buy a small gift online or at a local store and send it out of the blue (not necessarily during the holidays or a birthday) as a way to show you’re thinking of the caregiver.
 It will be a delightful surprise.

 Advocacy Support: Get involved in advocacy efforts related to their situation.
 Offer your support for their advocacy initiatives and help raise awareness about their cause.
-It could be as easy as reposting a social media post they share.
-Household & Practical:
+In addition to reposting a social media post they share, you could sign a petition or contact your elected officials with an email or phone call.
+Often, advocacy organizations provide sample scripts to help you figure out what to say.

 Help with Errands: Offer to run errands, like picking up groceries or pharmacy prescriptions.
 Or take their car in for an oil change.
 These everyday tasks can be overwhelming for caregivers who are already managing a lot.